-Use a picker when you want users to choose from 2-3 sets of interconnected values, such as the day, month, and year of an appointment or the hour and minute for a timer.
+Use a picker when you want users to choose from two to three sets of interconnected values, such as the day, month, and year of an appointment, or the hour and minute for a timer.
 You can also use a picker to simplify a complex UI and reduce the number of steps in a workflow by allowing users to select multiple values in one step.

 Don't use when